uzair1509/GJR-GARCH/README.md

   ```
 standardised residuals = residuals / conditional volatility
   ```
-  Once the standardized residuals are calculated, the Ljung-Box test is carried out usign Once standardised residuals are calculated the Ljung-Box test can now be carried out using squared standardised residuals and the ARCH LM test using standardised residuals to allow for valid comparison between the models.
+  Once standardised residuals are calculated the Ljung-Box test can now be carried out using squared standardised residuals and the ARCH LM test using standardised residuals to allow for valid comparison between the models.
 Moreover, AIC and BIC are calculated for all models to compare goodness of fit, following the same procedure as the [GARCH (1,1) repository](https://github.com/uzair1509/GARCH_1_1).\

   ## Results